 Discrimination can take the form of harassment, creation of a hostile work environment, failure to hire or promote, demotion, reassignment of job duties, failure to assign favorable tasks or assignment to unfavorable tasks, granting unequal pay and/or benefits, or retaliation.

-How the Employment and Consumer Law Group Can Help You
+How the Employment and Commerce Law Group Can Help You

 No one should put up with discrimination in the workplace.
 If you suspect that your employer has engaged in racist practices, you have every right to hold them accountable for their actions.

 At the Employment and Commerce Law Group, our attorneys will conduct a thorough investigation into your claims.
 We can help you to follow your employer’s grievance procedures or contact your employer’s human resources department to file a complaint.
 Many instances of race discrimination in the workplace are caused by individual employees and can be corrected once the employer is advised that discriminatory conduct is taking place.